Here are ways for you to get involved in congregational life:

 Several social groups exist for members to build community and have fun:

-- Sisters Over Sixty-Five – A group of women over 65 who get together and have wide-ranging discussions.
-They meet the second Thursday of each month.
-Contact Sharon Gustin for more information.
+• Sisters Over Sixty-Five – A group of women over 65 who get together and have wide-ranging discussions.
+They meet the 2nd Thursday of each month, from 10:30am – noon, at the Meetinghouse.

 Social Justice work at UUCFW